 Gruuthuse Museum

 The Gruuthuse Museum is housed in the fifteenth-century town palace of the Lords of Gruuthuse, one of the most powerful families in medieval Bruges.
 The name refers to the right to levy gruut, a herb mixture used in the brewing of beer.
-Following an extensive renovation, the museum reopened in 2019 with a completely renewed presentation.
-The collection tells the story of daily life in Bruges through the centuries, featuring a rich assortment of tapestries, lace, silverware, ceramics, furniture and paintings.
+After a renovation, the museum reopened in 2019 with a renewed presentation.
+The collection tells the story of daily life in Bruges through the centuries, featuring tapestries, lace, silverware, ceramics, furniture and paintings.
 A remarkable highlight is the oratory that offers a direct view into the interior of the adjacent Church of Our Lady.

 Good to know